Which is the best AMD motherboard?

 - Decent performance, especially in games

 - Solid core features

 - Inconsistent in peripheral benchmarks

 Review price: £185 inc VAT

-The Asus ROG Strix X470-F Gaming is the cheaper of two Asus boards in this AMD AM4 group test, but its £185 price is still high.
-For that money, you at least get basically every mainstream feature, from rapid memory support and proper dual-graphics capabilities to three PCI-E x1 slots and ample RGB LED lighting.
+The Asus ROG Strix X470-F Gaming is the cheapest of the two Asus boards in this AMD AM4 group test but, at £185, it’s still an expensive option.
+For that money, you do get basically every mainstream feature, from rapid memory support and proper dual-graphics capabilities to three PCI-E x1 slots and ample RGB LED lighting.

-It includes two M.2 slots as well, but only one runs at the unfettered speed of the PCI-E 3.0 x4 interface.
-Elsewhere, the board has features excellent lighting and cooling connectivity, beefed-up audio and networking – but there’s no POST display, on-board buttons or wireless networking.
-You’ll need to spend a bit more for that.
+It also includes two M.2 slots but only one runs at the unfettered speed of the PCI-E 3.0 x4 interface.
+The board features excellent lighting and cooling connectivity, as well as enhanced audio and networking, but you’ll need to spend a bit more to get a board with POST display, on-board buttons or wireless networking.

 The Asus Strix board returned reasonable speeds in most benchmarks without ever leading the results tables.
 It couldn’t always beat its main rival, either – the ASRock X470 Taichi.

-It isn’t the fastest AM4 board, but it’s packed with features and is a little cheaper than the ASRock.
-It’s a good option for high-end, all-round PCs.
+It isn’t the fastest AM4 board but it’s packed with features and is a little cheaper than the ASRock, making it a good option for high-end, all-round PCs.